 “Sorry, 47,000 yen is all we can do.”

 Now that you’ve haggled the price down, the tradition states that you hand the staff the original amount, 50,000 yen in this example, and as the staff gives you your change, you refuse and give the change back to them saying “This is a gift for you.”

 If you followed the steps above, you will be treated to a unique display of thanks that you’ll be hearing all night long.
 As a sign of appreciation, the entire shop’s staff will clap their hands rhythmically to show their appreciation and to bless you with good health, luck, and business.
 These lively shouts are what makes the fair feel alive and they are impossible to miss!
 Throughout the time I was there, I must have heard over 100 shouts going on simultaneously for 3 hours.
 It really helps bring a smile to your face to see so many locals carrying out traditions that began so long ago.

 When is Tori no Ichi held?

 It all starts with the Ichiban Taiko, or the first drum at midnight of the first day of the rooster (Tori no Hi) in November.
-In 2018, it will be held three times: on November 1, 13, and 25.
+In 2019, it will be held two times: on November 8 and 20..